 Who uses this skill

-The Multi Agent Coordinator skill is built for software engineers, backend developers, full-stack teams, and technical leads building and maintaining production systems.
-It is part of the open ClaudSkills registry, a community-curated catalog of 15,000+ capabilities you can install for Claude Code — the Claude CLI agent.
+The Multi Agent Coordinator Claude Code skill is built for software engineers, backend developers, full-stack teams, and technical leads building and maintaining production systems.
+It's part of ClaudSkills (also referred to as Claude Skills or Claude Code Skills) — the open community-curated registry of 116,000+ SKILL.md files for Anthropic's Claude Code agent and the wider Claude ecosystem (Claude API, Claude Agent SDK).

 Or just download SKILL.md directly and drop it into ~/.claude/skills/multi-agent-coordinator/.
 Claude Code auto-discovers it on next session.